hydroo/ramsey-number-5/test-8/README.txt

 I hope switching to a flexible set of possible n will make this not too slow.
 I tried incorporating this optimization while keeping the current stack handling, but turned out awful.

+# Customize Node Traversal Order And Fix Some Nodes - 26th Jan 2020

+And preallocate the stack to avoid reallocation.
+This saves ~15% time.

+uniqueAdjacencyMatrices5()

+Order:
+ - Assign any node of degree 0 to any other of degree 0
+ - Assign any node of degree nodes-1 to any other degree nodes-1
+ - Assign nodes of a unique degree to the only possible option
+ - Traverse the rest of the nodes by lowest degree multiplicity first.
+   I.e. nodes with a degree that few other nodes have are traversed earlier than more common degrees.
+   This slims down the traversal tree.
+   Small fan-out first, bigger fan-out later.

+    R(3,5) =  14    0.1  seconds
+    R(3,6) =?
+10    1.6
+    R(4,4) =?
+8    0.2
+    R(4,4) =?
+9    4.6
+    R(4,4) =?
+10  228.7

+    Ramsey(4,4)-graphs with 10 vertices
+      Smaller Ramsey graphs:                            14,701
+      New edges to fill:                                     9
+      Possible combinations:                         7,526,912 # 14,701 * 2^9

+      Check all colorings:                                   0.118 seconds
+      Number of recursion steps:                     7,298,326
+      Number of colorings checked:                   8,443,496
+      Number of edge mask checks:                  107,139,220
+      Non-unique Ramsey graphs:                      1,145,170

+      Average fixed nodes:                                   1.063
+      Unique degree histograms:                            520
+      Max graphs per degree histogram:                   4,674
+      Graph combinations checked                 1,078,273,657
+      Graph combinations requiring traversal       928,355,955 # !!
+      Recursion steps                           12,329,634,075 # !! compare to above output
+      Permutation checks                        10,083,114,223

+      Uniquify Ramsey graphs:                              228.653 seconds
+      Ramsey graphs:                                   103,706

+    Ramsey(4,4)-graphs with 10 vertices: 103,706
+    Total time: 275.582 seconds